hellerve/ptolemy/README.md

 fresh.
 The title, however is a little misleading, because it’s mostly about branching, not general efficiency.

+* [The Anatomy of a Search Engine](http://infolab.stanford.edu/~backrub/google.html) by **Sergey Brin & Lawrence Page** (1998)

+It baffles me that this paper is less than 20 years old.
+So much has changed with the advent of the tool described in this paper.
+It’s a fun read, but somewhat frightening.
+I like how open the early architecture of Google was, because it is an interesting piece of technology.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)